SEPTEMBER REWIND: SIKTH PLAY OXFORD, PLUS SOFT JUNGLE FUNK, SLIFT ROCK AND THE CALL OF THE SEALIONWOMAN

-Picked this up under severe time pressure: we’re a year on from a self-made tradition and time is tight for rule #1 – it’s the last day of the allotted week.
+Picked this up under severe time pressure: we’re a year on from a self-made tradition where I buy an album released in the week of my daughter’s birthday.
+Time is tight for rule #1 – it’s the last day of the allotted week.
 Thankfully rule #2 is met, with minutes to spare.
 When asked “Which of these new releases came out this week?”, the ever-helpful Truck Store manager says, “This, this, this, this, this and these.”
-Which is shit material for a blog post, I know, but if you picture a bearded young record shop keeper pointing at rows of CDs while a bespectacled captain clueless looks on, you get the idea.
+Which is shit material for a blog post, I know, but if you picture a bearded young record shop keeper pointing at rows of CDs while a bespectacled captain clueless (me) looks on, you get the idea.
 Low’s new album Double Negative gets bigged up, and it’s verrrrrry tempting but … not quite right for this project – we need something less well established, something more surprising, something new-band-new that’s picked on the fly.
 Truck Store points out Jungle.
 What, the genre? (age alert).
 No, the band.
 Loose rhythm and soul funk from London, catchy and good, they’ve played it in the shop.
 Track 1 Smile is cued on headphones for mon delectation.
 SOLD.
 This is it.
 Slick, warm, irresistible.
 Light sounds for late season sunshine.

 Right then, time to get back on a noisier track with short words on new shit.
 Here are three ear-catchers from this past month.

 Wooooaaah!
 Hyperactive bass and beats and garaged psyche, straight outta the same blocks that White Denim scrawled their names on but spiked with shots of heavier metals.
 Odd name, maybe it’s a Toulouse thing, maybe we’ll just get used to it.
 Slift right here.